amyjko/foundations-of-information/chapters/sustainability.md

 * [_The Birth of Climate Change Denial_, Only Human, WYNC|https://www.wnycstudios.org/podcasts/onlyhuman/episodes/birth-climate-change-denial].
 Discusses the political origins of climate change denial and the use of misinformation to create doubt.

 * [_What You Need to Know About Climate Change_, Making Sense, Sam Harris|https://samharris.org/podcasts/95-what-you-need-to-know-about-climate-change/].
 A conversation between Sam Harris and Joseph Romm, a leading climate science communicator.

+* [_It’s Hot.
+It’s Flooding.
+Is This the New Normal?_, What Next: TBD|https://slate.com/podcasts/what-next-tbd/2021/07/climate-change].
+Discusses the latest advances in causal analysis of climate change impacts.